cis-famu/oer-assignment-group-4-1/Chapter-4.md

 ## Introduction

-Repetition in coding includes the various types of loops used c++ coding, while loops, for loops, do-while loops, and if-else statements are helpful for many user prompts programs for menus, counting from arrays, as well as a vast multitude of other uses and purposes.
+Repetition in coding includes the various types of loops used in c++ coding: while loops, for loops, do-while loops, and if-else statements are helpful for many user prompts programs for menus, counting from arrays, as well as a vast multitude of other uses and purposes.
 Switch statements, using break and continue statements, help regulate the order and efficiency of the coded loops.
 The skills built in these sections are major cornerstones of high organizational coding.

 ## Why is repetition needed?
 -Repetition in C++ allows the user to execute code multiple times, which makes programs more concise and easier to maintain.
-There's different types of Loops like for, while, and do-while, which provide the user a level of flexibility in controlling repetition based on various requirements and conditions.
+There's different types of Loops, like for, while, and do-while, which provide the user a level of flexibility in controlling repetition based on various requirements and conditions.

 ### Review Questions

+1.)
+Why is EOF important?

+2.)
+Explain why repetition is important in C++?

 ## while Looping (Repetition) Structure